Apsu/cura-i3-mk2/README.md

 Please see the [Quality Profiles](#quality-profiles) section for more information on those presets.

 Mac OSX
 ---
-On Mac OSX this location is found inside the Application Bundle itself, and the cura directory lives in `/Applications/Cura.app/Contents/Resources/cura`.
+On Mac OSX this location is found inside the Application Bundle itself, and the resources directory lives in `/Applications/Cura.app/Contents/Resources/cura/resources`.
 Cura must be restarted for the new printer definition to be available.

+The shared config files are stored in `~/Library/Application Support/cura`.

 Windows
 ---
-On Windows this depends on where you installed Cura, but by default is probably in `C:\Program Files\Cura\cura`.
-I'm sure you can find it, and most likely Cura needs to be restarted on Windows as well.
+On Windows this location depends on where you installed Cura, but by default it will be located at `C:\Program Files\Cura 2.3\resources`.
+The same applies concerning restarting for the new definition to be available.

+The shared config files are stored in `%AppData%\Local\cura`.

+Previous Versions
+---
+There is a bug in the new 2.x Cura versions where it misbehaves in odd ways if you have the config files from the legacy versions of Cura on your system.
+You *cannot* currently run the legacy Cura, then the new Cura, without first removing these old files and reinstalling the new Cura.

 Details
 ===